Exchange and exclusion in the non-abelian anyon gas: Introduction

-If $\alpha \notin \Z$ then \eqref{eq:exchange-phase} defines \keyword{anyons} (as in `any phase' \cite{Wilczek-82b}) with \keyword{statistics parameter} $\alpha$, and requires that $\Psi$ is a multivalued function, since a double exchange is not the identity.
-The ideal $N$-partice Hamiltonian operator, which we take to be the non-relativistic kinetic energy,
+If $\alpha \notin \Z$ then \eqref{eq:exchange-phase} defines \keyword{anyons} (as in `any phase' \cite{Wilczek-82b}) with \keyword{statistics parameter} $\alpha$, and requires that $\Psi$ is a multivalued function, since a double exchange is not the identity (we assume here a continuous elementary exchange process with a positive orientation).
+As the free \emph{ideal} $N$-partice Hamiltonian operator we take the non-relativistic kinetic energy:

-is defined to act on these different functions $\Psi$, with sufficient regularity and suitable boundary conditions on the unit square $Q_0 = [0,1]^2$, for example, to make the system finite.
-The ground states of the form \eqref{eq:product-state} respectively \eqref{eq:Slater-state} immediately produce calculable ground state energies, $E_N = \infspec \hT_0$; for bosons (i.e.\ the \keyword{ideal Bose gas}) simply
+It is defined to act on these (single- or multivalued) functions $\Psi$, with sufficient regularity and suitable boundary conditions on the unit square $Q_0 = [0,1]^2$, for example, to make the system finite (precise definitions will be given in Section~\ref{sec:ham}).
+The ground states of the form \eqref{eq:product-state} respectively \eqref{eq:Slater-state} immediately produce calculable ground-state energies $E_N = \infspec \hT_0$.
+For bosons (i.e.\ the \keyword{ideal Bose gas}), these are simply